redis/redis-doc/topics/cluster-spec.md

 The first rule followed by a node in order to update its hash slot table is the following:

-**Rule 1**: If a hash slot is unassigned (set to `NULL`), and a known node claims it, I'll modify my hash slot table associating the claimed hash slots to it.
+**Rule 1**: If a hash slot is unassigned (set to `NULL`), and a known node claims it, I'll modify my hash slot table and associate the claimed hash slots to it.

-So if we receive an heartbeat from node A, claiming to serve hash slots 1 and 2 with a configuration epoch value of 3, the table will be modified into:
+So if we receive a heartbeat from node A claiming to serve hash slots 1 and 2 with a configuration epoch value of 3, the table will be modified to:

 ```
 0 -> NULL